-Our CEO Amanda Batten is proud to chair the Disabled Children's Partnership (DCP), a growing coalition of more than 50 charities.
-Earlier this year we launched the Secret Life of Us campaign to raise awareness of the challenges families with disabled children face that most people of simply unaware of.
+Our CEO Amanda Batten is proud to chair the Disabled Children's Partnership (DCP), a growing coalition of more than 60 charities.
+We launched the Secret Life of Us campaign to raise awareness of the challenges families with disabled children face that most people of simply unaware of.

 We have now launched our five step plan, which sets out how the government must act to addressing the growing crisis in health and social care for disabled children and their families.

 The five steps